AlexandreIorio/MembershipManager/RequirementSpecification/ProjectRequirementSpecification.md

 To establish such a computerized structure, a database system will be required to store and link the following elements:

 #### Users
-Users represent individuals who access your application.
+Users represent individuals who access the application.
 They may include both administrators and regular users who interact with various features and functionalities.

+#### Roles and Access
+Roles and Access refer to the permissions and privileges assigned to users within the application.
+This entity helps define who can perform specific actions and access certain parts of the system.

 #### Employee
-The Employee entity represents individuals who work within your organisation.
+The Employee entity represents individuals who work within the organisation.
 This entity include attributes to manage and track employee information, roles, and employment details, including the ability to manage contracts and salaries.

-#### Roles and Access
-Roles and Access refer to the permissions and privileges assigned to users within your application.
-This entity helps define who can perform specific actions and access certain parts of the system.

 #### Members
 Members within the application represent individuals who have subscribed to a strucutre, such as gym or fitness center, Climbing center or many other types of strucutre.